chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 Task task = new Task(start, duration, end);
 ```

 A task can have an unknown duration.
 In this case create the task with 3 `IntVar`: start, varDuration and end.
-Task will ensure that *start + duration = end*, end being an offset view of *start + duration*.
+Task will ensure that *start + varDuration = end*, end being an offset view of *start + varDuration*.

 ```java
 Task task = new Task(start, varDuration, end);